inmagik/world-countries/README.md

   example: http://inmagik.github.io/world-countries/countries/ITA.js

-# Building the files
+## Building the files
 The files can be built with the python script in the "maker" folder.
 To use it you must build a suitable python environment as described in requirements.txt file.
 More docs to come.

 ## Data Sources
-Current data has been built
+Current data has been built from:
 **world borders**: http://thematicmapping.org/downloads/TM_WORLD_BORDERS-0.3.zip